 During cool, humid weather, botrytis, a fungus disease can be a problem.
 If the peony stems wilt and collapse, buds blacken and fail to develop then your peony plant is inflicted with botrytis.
 You can prevent it by cleaning surrounding dead leaves or stems during the Fall.
-Make sure to dispose the dead leaves and stems, don’t add it to the compost.
+Make sure to dispose of the dead leaves and stems, don’t add them to the compost.
 Then in the Spring, sprinkle sulfur power as the new peony growth emerges from the ground.

 Types of Peonies to Grow

-There are 3 types of peonies: herbaceous peonies, tree peonies and itoh peonies.
+There are 3 types of peonies: herbaceous peonies, tree peonies and Itoh peonies.

-Herbaceous peonies are long lived perennials that can live up to 100 years.
+Herbaceous peonies are long-lived perennials that can live up to 100 years.
 They are beloved for their stunning, fragrant cut flowers.

-- Sarah Bernhardt Peony: Sarah Bernhardt peony are fast growing herbaceous peonies that grow to 3 feet tall.
+- Sarah Bernhardt Peony: Sarah Bernhardt peony are fast-growing herbaceous peonies that grow to 3 feet tall.
 You will love the fragrant, early-summer double light pink blooms of this showy peony variety.
 Sarah Bernhardt peony blooms in mid-spring.